sandarm-1/vco/Pre-Layout/Initial_design_investigation.md

 Takeaway:
 Making inverters minimum length can benefit high frequency operation.
+The reason is low capacitance on critical nodes of ring oscillator.
 Frequency goes up significantly.
 But duty cycle starts to distort.
 And peak to peak swing goes down significantly (specially if mirror ratio also increased).

-Leakage not much of a concern since top and bottom mirror devices are 0.18um length.
+Leakage not much of a concern since top and bottom stacked mirror devices are not minimum length.